The Song of the Libelungs

 — They must not be allowed to soar! the old man clenched his fist stubbornly.
 If they rise, this time there are so many of them that we won't be able to stop them from reaching the Ocean.

 - Do you want to leave me, old man?!
-I can not stand you anymore!
+I can't stand you anymore!
 Swan snapped.

-But, even though it snapped at him, he felt no repulsion, neither against the other's creped face, nor against his hands reeking of the murky juice that oozed from the Dragonflies' bodies when he planted the cold blade in them, nor against the other details that- characterized them.
-She only felt that she loved him, and the other two, with scythes, who cut without interruption from right and left, as in a day's work in the field, scattering heads with eyes all around glassy.
+But, even though he snapped at him, he did not feel any kind of repulsion, neither against the other's crepe face, nor against his hands reeking of the murky juice that flowed from the Dragonflies' bodies when he planted the cold blade in them, nor against the other details that characterized them.
+She only felt that she loved him, and the other two, with scythes, which cut without interruption from right and left, as in a day's work in the field, scattering heads with glassy eyes all around.

 - They must be prevented at all costs from getting up! anonymous voices repeated, caught in flight, warning.

-"And, after all, what big deal could they do if they get to Ocean?" wondered Swan, though, when he remembered how they had left the water and how the multi-colored dust had in such a short time become the almost mature Dragonflies of today, he seemed to let himself be carried away by the wave of suspicion, supposing that fear was, one sees the thing, lest, being able to take advantage of so much water, the dust of the ghosts should not cover the entire Planet — or even the Universe.
+"And, after all, what big deal could they do if they get to Ocean?" wondered Swan, although, when he remembered how they had fermented out of the water and how the multi-colored dust had in such a short time become the almost mature Dragonflies of today, it was as if he let himself be carried away by the wave of suspicion, supposing that the fear was, one can see the point, lest, being able to take advantage of so much water, the dust of ghosts might not cover the whole Planet - or even the Universe.

 8.